Armor

 Tank Armor

 The United States deliberately chose to build tanks that were ideal for mass production and would fit into ship cargo holds and landing craft, rather than necessarily be a match for the best enemy tanks.
 One way of simplifying production was to make armor plating from cast iron, as was done with the Sherman M4 medium tank.
-Cast iron is very hard and resistant to sudden impact, a desirable quality in armor, but it is also quite brittle, which means that a solid hit is likely to shatter the plate and spray the interior of the tank with shrapnel.
+Cast iron is very hard and resistant to sudden impact, a desirable quality in armor, but it is also quite brittle, which means that a solid hit is likely to shatter the plate and spray the interior of the tank with fragments.
 In the Pacific theater, the Sherman was up against Japanese tanks and antitank weapons that were inferior enough that the Sherman's armor protection was adequate.
 This was not the case in the European theater, where the German Panther and Tiger tanks completely outclassed the Sherman.

 Personal Armor